isomerpages/moe-yishuntownsec/_parents-links/Home Based Learning @ YTSS.md

 Should you have any concerns or questions, do reach out to us so that we can assist you.

 <table style="border-collapse:collapse;border-spacing:0" class="tg"><thead><tr><th style="background-color:#EAEAEA;border-color:#ffffff;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;font-weight:normal;overflow:hidden;padding:10px 5px;text-align:left;vertical-align:top;word-break:normal">For general queries </th><th style="background-color:#EAEAEA;border-color:#ffffff;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;font-weight:normal;overflow:hidden;padding:10px 5px;text-align:left;vertical-align:top;word-break:normal">Email: ytss@moe.edu.sg<br>Call our General Office at 6758 7219</th></tr></thead><tbody><tr><td style="background-color:#EAEAEA;border-color:#ffffff;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;overflow:hidden;padding:10px 5px;text-align:left;vertical-align:top;word-break:normal">For assistance with SLS (password reset, unlocking of accounts as well as queries about lesson assignments)    </td><td style="background-color:#EAEAEA;border-color:#ffffff;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;overflow:hidden;padding:10px 5px;text-align:left;vertical-align:top;word-break:normal">Please call our School-based Helpline at 6853 8435<br>Operating Hours: Monday to Friday (8.00 a.m. to 4 p.m.)    </td></tr></tbody></table>

+### Full Home-based Learning (HBL) from 19 May 2021 to 28 May 2021

+Dear Parents/Guardians,

+With the sharp increase in the number of community cases, including the spike in unlinked cases today, there is a need to reduce interactions and avoid the risk of large clusters.
+As such, the Ministry of Education (MOE) will be stepping up precautionary measures to safeguard the well-being of all students and staff.

+All primary, secondary, junior college (JC) and Millennia Institute (MI) students will shift to full Home-Based Learning (HBL) from 19 May 2021 (Wednesday) till end of the term on 28 May 2021 (Friday).

+Schools will remain open for students who require additional support.
+Preschools and student care centres will also remain open during this period to support parents who need to work.
+Parents working in essential services or who are unable to secure alternative care arrangements, may approach their children’s primary schools for assistance.

+During the full HBL phase, schools will provide instructions and support for students to access a range of both online and hardcopy HBL materials, so that learning continues uninterrupted.
+The Singapore Student Learning Space (SLS) platform will continue to be accessible to students.
+Students who require digital devices or internet access may contact  their schools for assistance.
+Teachers and school personnel will keep in regular contact with students and parents to provide support.

+The mid-year GCE O- and A-Level Mother Tongue Language examinations will proceed as planned and with strict Safe Management Measures (SMMs) in place.

+Thank you.
+Together we can overcome this.
+Stay safe!

+### During School Operating Hours

+During school operating hours, students should contact the School-based Helpline for SLS queries including all SLS access matters such as password reset and unlocking of accounts, as well as queries about lesson assignments.

+School-based Helpline: 6853 8435

+Mondays - Fridays: 8:00 am - 4:00 pm

+ For other matters, students can email the SLS Helpdesk at helpdesk@sls.ufinity.com.
+When emailing the SLS Helpdesk, they should include their full name, name of school and form class.

+### Non-School Operating Hours

+Students can only contact the SLS Helpdesk outside the school operating hours.

+SLS Helpdesk: 6702 6513

+Mondays - Fridays: 4:00 pm - 9:00 pm

+Saturdays: 9:00 am - 9:00 pm

+\*Closed on Sundays & Public Holidays